drhammed/drhammed/README.md

  - **Location**: Toronto (Remote), Canada

      - Developed an AI-driven chatbot to provide information on diabetes to patients.
 The chatbot offers users concise and relevant answers to their queries about diabetes management.
-     - Design and Implementation: I designed and developed the chatbot’s architecture using large language models.
+     - **Design and Implementation**: I designed and developed the chatbot’s architecture using large language models.
-     - Integration: Integrated LangChain for natural language processing and Voyage AI for vector embeddings.
+     - **Integration**: Integrated LangChain for natural language processing and Voyage AI for vector embeddings.
 Used Pinecone for vector storage and retrieval, enhancing the chatbot's response accuracy.
 Employed the Groq platform to enhance the chatbot’s AI capabilities.
-     - Deployment: I deployed the chatbot on Streamlit, making it accessible to users online.
+     - **Deployment**: I deployed the chatbot on Streamlit, making it accessible to users online.
 Managed data storage and retrieval using AWS services and documented the entire project on GitHub.
-     - Retrieval-Augmented Generation (RAG) Approach: Implemented a RAG approach to improve the quality and relevance of the chatbot’s responses.
+     - **Retrieval-Augmented Generation (RAG) Approach**: Implemented a RAG approach to improve the quality and relevance of the chatbot’s responses.
 Combined information retrieval and generation techniques to provide comprehensive and precise answers.
-     - User Interaction and Experience: Enhanced user experience by applying clickable link formatting to responses and providing pre-signed URLs for additional information.
+     - **User Interaction and Experience**: Enhanced user experience by applying clickable link formatting to responses and providing pre-signed URLs for additional information.
 Implemented conversation memory to maintain context over multiple interactions.
-     - Achievements: Successfully created a functional chatbot that assists patients in understanding and managing diabetes.
+     - **Achievements**: Successfully created a functional chatbot that assists patients in understanding and managing diabetes.
 Improved the chatbot’s user interaction flow, resulting in a more intuitive and helpful user experience.
      - **Technologies**: Python, Streamlit, LangChain, OpenAI, Pinecone, Voyage AI, Groq, AWS (S3, EC2 & Lambda), GitHub